Extra security in Twinsburg schools in light of manhunt for Facebook murder suspect

-TWINSBURG, Ohio — Twinsburg police have upped patrols, and there will be extra security as a precaution within the city’s school district in light of the manhunt for the Facebook murder suspect.
+TWINSBURG, Ohio — Twinsburg police upped patrols, and there was extra security as a precaution within the city’s school district in light of the manhunt for the Facebook murder suspect.

 Police say Steve Stephens, 37, murdered a man on East 93rd Street in Cleveland Sunday afternoon.
 Stephens posted video of the crime on his Facebook page, then in a series of other live videos, claimed to kill others.
 According to Cleveland police, 74-year-old Robert Godwin, Sr. is the only victim.